Advising Help in Languages, Literature, and Composition

 This page includes text selections and more detailed course descriptions than those available in the academic catalog.
 This is not a complete list of all courses offered each semester.
 View the most recent copy of the Academic Schedule in Self-Service Carolina for complete course offerings and descriptions.

-Special Offerings for Summer and Fall 2018
+Special Offerings for Fall 2018

 **Note: Most courses delivered in hybrid format may also be completed fully online.
 Please see the course instructor for more details.